Assault and Fighting Offenses

-In New Jersey, assault crimes are defined as either simple assaults or aggravated assaults.
+In New Jersey, assault crimes are defined as either simple assaults or aggravated assaults per New Jersey statute 2C:12-1.
 But before reading about what constitutes simple and aggravated assaults, take a moment to review some of the legal language used to describe assault crimes.
 It should help shed some light on what actions are necessary in order to be guilty of different assault charges.

 - Assault vs. battery.
 Most people are familiar with the term “assault and battery,” but they might not know that these are separate offenses.
 To commit an assault you don’t need to physically hurt anyone; it’s enough to put someone in fear of imminent injury.
 Battery, on the other hand, refers to the unwanted touching or striking of another person.